AshParker19/42_minishell/README.md

 **frankenshell** is designed to mimic the behavior of the traditional **bash** shell.
 So feel free to use it like bash.

 [![Example][example-gif]][link-docs]

+`make stats` provides you with some information about the files and the number of functions.

 > For more examples, please refer to the [Documentation][link-docs]

 <!-- ACKNOWLEDGMENTS -->